shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 # Conclusion

 Congratulations on finishing this tutorial!
-You have learned how to deploy a smart contract using hardhat, as well as create and deploy its subgraph.
+You have learned how to deploy a smart contract to the Rinkeby testnet using HardHat.
+You also learned how to create and deploy a subgraph for the smart contract on Subgraph Studio.

 # About the Author